 Concerns should be recorded on CPOMS and passed to the DSL or a Deputy DSL.
 For physical signs of abuse, a body map can also be used.
-Concerns can be discussed in person with the DSL but the details of the concern should be recorded in writing.
+Concerns can be discussed in person with the DSL but the details of the concern must be recorded in writing.
+The safeguarding team are required to update any concerns that may be a potential referral to the SPA with a justified decision as to why this was referred or why not.